sebslon/legacy_fight/README.md

   - Solution: Separate read and write models.
     - `DriverPosition` - keeps info about last driver positions (very frequent writes)
     - `TravelledDistance` - keeps read info about travelled distances

-##### Other:
 - Problem: Creating too heavy reads with use of entities
   - Solution: `SQLBasedDriverReportCreator` - Use single SQL statement to create report instead of using entities and lazy/eager loaded collections
     - Basic example of "Parallel Models" refactorization when based on Feature Flags report is generated old or new way
     - Usage of `Reconciliation` to compare old and new report (#todo - remove - 686a8fe/cabs-java)

+##### Archetypes - with use of parallel models approach

+Archetypes in software design provide common patterns and models for developers to follow, aiding in creating more maintainable and scalable codebases.
+They help streamline development by offering proven solutions to recurring problems, fostering consistency and efficiency in the software development process.

+`repair`/`contracts` module - Examples of archetypes.

+⚙️ TODO: Finish the implementation of `Party, PartyRole, PartyRelationship` archetypes. (tag#archetypes-repair-better)

+- Introduction to `Party, PartyRole, PartyRelationship` patterns/archetypes - responsible for organizing informations about people in different organizations
+- State (`Contracts` (tag#archetypes-contracts-better)) - complex state transitions, state management

+##### Local Code Structure

+- Some refactorings like `Extract Method`, `Introduce Parameter Object`, `Move Method`, `Move Field`, `Inline Method`, `Extract Class`, `Extract Interface`, `Replace Type Code with State/Strategy`, `Replace Conditional with Polymorphism`, etc. but still there is a lot of work to do. :)

+##### Other:

 - Problem: Mismatched database paradigm (Graph representation of Transits History)
   - Solution: `GraphTransitAnalyzer` - Use graph database to analyze transit history
   - Usage of `Transactional Outbox` pattern to ensure consistency between graph and SQL database (TODO)
   - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - TransitAnalyzer is covered with tests, plug-in graph db implementation / prepare migration

-##### Archetypes - with use of parallel models approach

-Based on `repair` module - Example and introduction to archetypes.

-This module is isolated - it's not finished.

-⚙️ TODO: Finish the implementation of `Party, PartyRole, PartyRelationship` archetypes. (tag#archetypes-repair-better)

-- Introduction to `Party, PartyRole, PartyRelationship` archetypes - responsible for organizing informations about people in different organizations
-- State (`Contracts` (tag#archetypes-contracts-better))

 ## Installation